-The fee for the Classes in Sculpture is \$75 a term.
+The fee for the Classes in Sculpture is \$87.50 a term.
+For students registered in the Academy's schools during the season of 1925-1926 and continuously since then, the Tution Fee will remain as heretofore.
 Payment of the tuition fee entitles a student to work in the Day Classes or Night Classes or in both.
 Modellers are permitted to work in the Drawing and Painting Classes and to attend the lectures on Decorative Painting, Composition, Perspective and Constructive Anatomy without extra charge.